manitbaser/Cross_Sell-Up_Sell_Recommender_System/README.md

 # Cross-Sell Up-Sell Recommender System
-A recommender system that enables cross sell and upsell of products (either new products or already bought products) that will enable higher revenue generation.
+A recommender system that enables cross-sell and upsell of products (either new products or already bought products) that will enable higher revenue generation.
 The data captures material that is sent to the wholesalers over a span of time.<br><br>
 Link for the presentation - https://drive.google.com/file/d/1o8j2kPF_6vMz_LpxZn8uiZ_DAk83tkgU/view?usp=sharing<br><br>
 Here is a video of the working of the platform.
 Click on it to get directed to the Google Drive link:
 [![](Sample.png)](https://drive.google.com/file/d/1n7JeZZ4E5O_HIuUbOQGvoNWYFVpzAHEV/view?usp=sharing)